Updated: Feb 13, 2022

 Very often I see people who, after attending workshops on certain topics, believe that they are “more spiritual” than others who don’t express the same kind of interest in those topics.

-As a “seeker of knowledge” interested in healing and anthropology, I have been blessed by the meeting with some spiritual masters, teachers, healers and medicine people from different spiritual paths, from Sufi to Native Algonquin traditions.
-With some of them I have been spending long time, even years, learning as much as I could.
+As a “seeker of knowledge” interested in spirituality, healing, and anthropology, I have been blessed by the meeting with several spiritual masters, teachers, shamans, healers, and medicine men and women from different spiritual paths, from Shamanism to Sufism, from Hermeticism to Native American medicine traditions.
+With some of them, I have been spending a long time, even decades, learning as much as I could.

 The common factor connecting all of them is that they don’t make a difference between their lives and their spiritual path.
-They live doing their best to be “good humans”.
+They live their life doing their best to be “good humans”.

-Spirituality doesn’t depend on what we know about the invisible realms, and not even on “special effects” we would be willing to produce (or we are able to experience), like the ability to channel information from the unseen or reading people’s chakras or auras.
+Spirituality doesn’t depend on what we know about the invisible realms, and not even on “special effects” we would be willing to produce (or we are able to experience), like the ability to channel information from the unseen or to read people’s chakras or auras.

-Spirituality is mostly about becoming responsible of our “self” and actions, and about going beyond some reassuring believes and behaviours with which we tend to identify ourselves, and which make us feel comfortable.
-We could say that spirituality is related to being open to go beyond any narrow-minded kind of attitude.
-Spiritual people never judge other people, and above all never judge the spiritual level of other people - especially looking at their knowledge of matters and topics commonly defined “spiritual” or “esoteric”.
+Spirituality is mostly about becoming responsible for our “self” and actions, and about going beyond some reassuring beliefs and behaviors with which we tend to identify ourselves, and which make us feel comfortable.
+We could say that spirituality is related to being open to going beyond any narrow-minded kind of attitude.
+Spiritual individuals never judge other people, and above all never judge the spiritual level of other people - especially looking at their knowledge of matters and topics commonly defined as “spiritual” or “esoteric”.

-Spiritual paths are usually defined by “practices”, and a practice is something helping to develop discipline, too.
-Of course on a spiritual path every kind of practice is connected with a specific set of meanings and effects to be produced.
-But the most important fact is that discipline is something that usually our ego tend to avoid.
-This is the reason why spiritual paths are based on the “tame” of our ego - meaning that our ego should become the tool, the vehicle through which we can expand our awareness, presence and consciousness of being, instead of playing the role of the driver.
+Spiritual paths are usually defined by “practices”, and a "practice" is something helping to develop discipline, too.
+Of course on a spiritual path, every kind of practice is connected with a specific set of meanings and effects to be produced.
+But the most important fact is that discipline is something that usually our ego tends to avoid.
+This is why spiritual paths are based on the “tame” of our ego - meaning that our ego should become the tool, the vehicle through which we can expand our awareness, presence, and consciousness of being, instead of playing the role of the driver.

-Eventually, we could say that spirituality is not a competition based on the spiritual knowledges, tools or practices we have been experiencing or collecting.
-It’s more about making everything simple, and improve our “being a human”.
+Eventually, we could say that spirituality is not a competition based on the spiritual knowledge, tools, or practices we have been experiencing or collecting.
+It’s more about making everything simple, and improving our “being a human”.

 So, reassure yourself.
-I’m a tea lover, but if you don’t like tea, you can drink coffee, or just hot water, or water, or whatever.
-When you do it, seize the opportunity to practice self-awareness and awareness, being present to what you are doing.
+I’m a tea lover, but if you don’t like tea, you can drink coffee, or just hot water, or water, or whatever you like.
+When you do it, seize the opportunity to practice self-awareness and awareness, being present to what you are doing - and drinking.

 Sense it.
 Smell it.
 Taste it.
 Feel it.
 Enjoy it.
-This is already half of your spiritual work!✨
+This is already (at least) half of your spiritual work!✨